andrewarrow/dat/README.md

 [Elizabeth April](https://www.youtube.com/@ElizabethApril)

 and a few others but the point is as I'm watching these videos I really want to hit pause and record the exact timecode I'm at.
-This is so I can clip a short ~9 seconds of video because someone just made a good pointi and I don't want to lose it.
+This is so I can clip a short ~9 seconds of video because someone just made a good point.
 After I'm done with a 30 min video I have a bunch of these timecodes.

 ```
 yt-dlp --download-sections "*3:25-3:32" --merge-output-format mp4  "https://www.youtube.com/watch?v=57yBla5JI9k"